Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Single beta spectrum investigation

 Before calculating reactor antineutrino spectra with the \textit{ab initio} method, we want to evaluate the accuracy of the analytical expressions derived in the previous section by comparing with the exact numerical solutions of the electron radial wave functions.
 Three different approximation effects, including the $\nu$LA, the analytical Fermi function and the finite size effect, will be tested by selecting four representative beta decay branches with different endpoint energies and nuclear charges, which are summarized in Table~1.

 Let us first consider the point charge distribution of the Coulomb potential and test the validity for the approximations of the $\nu$LA and the analytical Fermi function.
 The numerical calculations according to the Eq.~(8) will be used as our benchmark to make the comparison, in which the GT transition strength is normalized to reproduce the experimental decay lifetime.
 Results of the $\nu$LA and the Fermi function are calculated using Eq.~(13) and Eq.~(14) respectively.
-Comparisons between the numerical calculations and analytical approximations of four representative decay branches are illustrated in Fig.~1, where the spectral ratios are defined as numerical calculations of the point charge distribution (PD) with (red) and without (blue) the $\nu$LA to the analytical Fermi function approximation (FF) for each beta decay branch.
+Comparisons between the numerical calculations and analytical approximations of four representative decay branches are illustrated in Fig.~1, where the spectral ratios are defined as numerical calculations of the point charge distribution (PD) with (red, {see Eq~(\ref{eqLA})}) and without (blue, {see Eq~(\ref{eqSA})}) the $\nu$LA to the analytical Fermi function approximation {(FFA, {see Eq~(\ref{eqFermi}) without $\delta_{FS}$})} for each beta decay branch.
 The solid and dashed lines are for the electron and antineutrino spectra respectively.
 Several comments are provided as follows:

 \begin{itemize} \item The $\nu$LA is intended to approximate the radial neutrino wave function using the $s$-wave component of the orbital angular momentum.
 According to Fig.~1, one can observe that the deviation of the $\nu$LA from the exact numerical solution may distort the spectrum, which will reach around 1\% for large $Q$ branches, and at the level of 0.1\% for small $Q$ branches.
 This behaviour can be explained by the property of the spherical Bessel function.
 The $s$-wave component at the nuclear surface $j_0(p_\nu R)$ is always smaller than unity and it approaches to unity as $p_\nu$ becomes smaller.
 Therefore $\nu$LA always overestimates the spectrum when the $s$-wave component is the dominate one.
 When $p_\nu$ is large enough and approaching to the endpoint energy, the $p$-wave component may be sizable and contribute to the additional spectrum distortion near the endpoint energies.
 On the other hand, there is no obvious effect for different choices of the nuclear charge $Z$, which can be simply understood by the neutrality of the neutrino, and its indirect effect is from the nuclear radius when applying the SA.